gyzod/ocpp2mqtt/README.md

 | LISTEN_ADDR | 0.0.0.0 | If using multiple NIC, used to bind to a specific address |
 | AUTHORIZED_TAG_ID_LIST | '["johnny-car","other-car"]' | List of station ID that are authorized to charge |

-Edit or create the `.env` file to set your OCPP and MQTT parameters:

 ```bash
 MQTT_PORT=1883